FAQs

 Q: Does Pilibos have a volunteer program/requirement?

-A: Yes, through the Volunteer Program, students must perform 100 community service hours (off campus) and 20 service learning hours (on campus), which is part of our graduation requirement.
+A: Yes, through the Volunteer Program, Scholars must perform 100 community service hours (off campus) and 20 service learning hours (on campus), which is part of our graduation requirement.

 Q: Does Pilibos have student clubs?

-A: Yes, a myriad of school clubs are offered for students to participate in throughout the year.
-Students add new clubs every year as their interests expand and change.
-Some of the student-led clubs include the Humanitarian Club, Publications Club, Environmental Club, STEAM, Armenian Club, Law Club, Art Club, etc. Click here for more information regarding our student clubs.
+A: Scholars are offered many school Clubs throughout the year.
+Scholars add new clubs every year as their interests expand and change.
+Some of the Scholar-led clubs include the Humanitarian Club, Publications Club, Environmental Club, STEAM, Armenian Club, Law Club, Art Club, etc. Click here for more information regarding our Scholar clubs.

 Q: Are there academic teams/competitions at Pilibos?